HPWebdeveloper/laravel-failed-jobs/README.md

 ```
 ## Dashboard

-The Laravel-Failed-Jobs dashboard may be accessed via the `/failedjobs` route.
+The Laravel-Failed-Jobs dashboard is accessible through the `/failedjobs` route by default.
+However, if you wish to define a new path, you can do so by setting the `FAILEDJOBS_PATH` variable in the `.env` file.

 ## Dashboard Authorization